5 Can Plan

 Check out Pantry Meal Kits / Shelf Stable Meals page for shelf-stable recipe ideas to help you create an emergency pantry for your home.
 Let me know if you have any questions or find any errors, and please share any other shelf-stable recipes you may have.

-She’s In Her Apron has a great video 1 Month Shelf Stable Food For Less Than $150, Small Space Solutions!
-Here she shares simple snack and recipe ideas you can make right from your food storage when planning your food storage stock-ups.
+She’s In Her Apron has a great video on 1 Month Shelf Stable Food For Less Than $150, Small Space Solutions!

-8/5/2022 Update - Here is another She’s In Her Apron video with several more pantry meal kit ideas.
-I love this idea of packaging everything together for super easy meals.
-This could also be a great idea to give or donate easy meals to anyone in need.
+8/5/2022 Update - Here is another great video from She’s In Her Apron featuring more pantry meal kit ideas.
+I love the idea of packaging everything together for super easy meals.
+This could also be a wonderful idea to give or donate easy meals to anyone in need.

 Stock-Up Tips

-• Check the expiration dates.
+Check the expiration dates, especially before you purchase them.
 You want to ensure the items will last the length of time you need them to.
 It is never fun to have something expire on your shelves wasting your hard-earned money.

 (If planning to store items for longer term, I recommend looking into vacuum sealing and using oxygen absorbers.)